 However, for lawyers with a passion for a particular specialism, or for whom gaining mastery over a particular area is fulfilling, the ‘jack-of-all-trades’ nature of in-house could be frustrating.
 Private practice can offer the opportunity to specialise in an area of interest, build layer upon layer of expertise in one area over the course of a career, and become an authority in a certain niche.

-Ultimately, a move to an in-house legal role comes with a large number of advantages, and can be a fantastic opportunity for many lawyers.
+Ultimately, a move to an in-house legal role comes with a large number of advantages and can be a fantastic opportunity for many lawyers.
 However, it’s important for them to understand the realities of both environments and decide which they will find the most fulfilling.
-If the time-keeping / billing targets and pressures of private practice have taken their toll on a lawyer, and the perks, salary and variety of in-house appeal to them, then it could be worth them making the move.
-But if mastery of a specialism and progression to partnership are most important to them, then private practice may be where they belong after all.
+If the time-keeping/billing targets and pressures of private practice have taken their toll on a lawyer, and the perks, salary and variety of in-house appeal to them, then it could be worth them making the move.
+But if mastery of a specialism and progression to the partnership are most important to them, then private practice may be where they belong after all.

-If you want to have a confidential chat about potentially making that move from private practice to in-house, please reach out to Hayley Rose at Harvey John on 07989 301 527.
+If you want to have a confidential chat about potentially making that move from private practice to in-house, please reach out to Hayley Rose at Harvey John.